Job85/Restaurant-Inventory-App/README.md

+### Author
+Julian Jernigan
 # The Restaurant Inventory App
 For this deliverable I will be creating a fullstack app.
 It will be designed to create, edit, update or delete lists and product items at your whim.
-Get ready to streamline your inventory process!

 ## Features
 - Creation of Inventory Items